Cynthia Olavarría: Acting career

 As much as Cynthia enjoyed winning a "Tu Mundo" for interpreting angelic/good natured roles she also feared the award might typecast her indefinitely in such characters.
-However, early in November 2014 People en Español magazine announced that Telemundo Studios had cast Cynthia in a stellar villainess role in "Tierra De Reyes" a remake of the highly popular Colombian telenovela "Pasion De Gavilanes".
+However, early in November 2014 People en Español magazine announced that Telemundo Studios had cast Cynthia in a stellar villainess role in Tierra De Reyes, a remake of the highly popular Colombian telenovela "Pasion De Gavilanes".
 This time she would be interpreting the diabolical, Isadora Valverde, a dangerous and obsessive woman who runs a drug cartel and who obsesses in a love triangle between actors Fabian Rios and Aaron Diaz.

+In 2015, she won the "Best Villain Award" for that role.

+In 2016 she moved to the Dominican Republic to film "Loki 7" as Kandy Canovas and later that year made a special appearance in the movie "Juan Apóstol, El Más Amado", filmed in Almeria, Spain.

+In 2021-2022 she filmed "La Mujer De Mi Vida" in Telemundo Global Studios Miami.

 Television

 Her hosting career started at an early age when she became the host of Contra el Reloj con Pacheco.
-After this, she made multiple appearances as a guest host for various television networks in Puerto Rico and many international events, mainly beauty pageants.